-A delicious seed cycle truffle recipe
+A delicious seed cycling energy balls recipe

 Add flaxseed and pumpkin seed during the follicular phase which is on days 1-14

 Add sunflower and sesame seeds during the luteal phase which is on days 15-28

 This easy recipe is a delicious snack that can be made in advance.
 If you are short on time in the morning it makes a great portable snack or mini desert you can enjoy one with your morning coffee or afternoon tea, instead of a biscuit.

 An excess of high fat or sugary snacks can lead to weight gain.
 If you need to eat a snack between meals try to keep it to between 200-250 calories per portion.
 Aim to include fibre and a small amount of protein to keep you feeling full.